intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/04-Current_Value_Subscriptions.md

     - 0.91354545764246864 @ 2020-09-18T10:00:11.0000000Z [Good Quality]
 ```

-Note that the URI for `ISnapshotTagValuePush` is included in the adapter's features, even though we did not explicitly implement this interface on our adapter class!
+Note that the URI for `ISnapshotTagValuePush` is included in the adapter's features.

 ## Next Steps